grantjenks/py-tree-sitter-languages/README.rst

 So multi-line comments are made by putting multiple single-line comments in sequence.
 Amazing!

-Now, how to find all the multi-line strings being used as comments?
+Now, how to find all the strings being used as comments?

 Start with some example Python code::